liveoak-io/liveoak-examples-archive/scripting/metadatascript/README.md

 LiveOak MetaDataScript Example
 ==============================

-The HelloScript example will add _'last-modified'_ metadata to any resource being created or modified into the LiveOak Storage.
+The MetaDataScript example will add _'last-modified'_ metadata to any resource being created or modified into the LiveOak Storage.
 The script will also remove the metadata when returning a result to a user not having the _'admin'_ role.

 Features
 --------